Are you prepared to integrate HubSpot & Salesforce? Do this first!

 Once your data model, governance, automations, and sync rules are clearly defined, you’re ready to install the integration.

-With the foundation in place, implementation becomes much smoother and you avoid the messy backtracking that happens when teams jump in too early.
+With the foundation in place, implementation becomes much smoother AND you avoid the messy backtracking that happens when teams jump in too early.

 Where to go from here

+If you want to keep digging, our Knowledge Bank is full of HubSpot–Salesforce integration guides drawn from real projects.
 It’s the fastest way to learn what usually breaks and how to fix it before it costs you time.

-Or, if you’ve had your fill of reading and just want the mess off your plate, Talk to Tate
+Or, if you’ve had your fill of reading and just want the mess off your plate, Talk to Tate.

-At RevBlack we live and breathe HubSpot-Salesforce integrations so you don’t have to.
+At RevBlack, we live and breathe HubSpot–Salesforce integrations so you don’t have to.

 Guides